9 Insurance, Reimagined

 When purpose-constrained healthcare balances exist at scale, entirely new financing models become possible:

 Installment-based premiums.
-Instead of demanding a lump-sum annual premium, insurers can accept monthly or even weekly payments directly from the HSA.
-The infrastructure supports it.
+Instead of demanding a lump-sum annual premium, insurers can accept monthly or weekly payments directly from the HSA.
 The contribution flow justifies it.

 Credit against healthcare balances.
-In emergencies, a worker might need more than their current balance.
-But a purpose-constrained account with a strong contribution history is a trustworthy asset.
-Lending against it — at fair rates, for healthcare purposes — becomes viable.
+In emergencies, a purpose-constrained account with a strong contribution history is a trustworthy asset.
+Lending against it – at fair rates, for healthcare purposes – becomes viable.

 Micro-insurance products.
-With reliable data on contribution patterns and health behaviors, insurers can design products specifically for the ₹5,000–₹15,000 annual premium range — products that today don’t exist because the economics didn’t work without the HSA infrastructure.
+With reliable data on contribution patterns and health behaviors, insurers can design products for the ₹5,000–₹15,000 annual premium range – products that today do not exist because the economics did not work without the HSA infrastructure.

 The Underwriting Revolution